QuEST-Kit/QuEST/examples/README.md

 multiControlledUnitary(qubits, (int[]) {0, 1}, 2, 2, u);
 ```

-What has this done to the probability of the basis state `|111>` ?
+There are many questions and [calculations](https://quest-kit.github.io/QuEST/group__calc.html) we can now ask of our quantum register.
 ```C
 qreal prob = getProbAmp(qubits, 7);
 printf("Probability amplitude of |111>: %lf\n", prob);
 ```
 Here, `qreal` is an alias for a real floating point number, like `double`.
-This is to keep our code precision agnostic, so that we may change the numerical precision at compile time (by setting macro `PRECISION`) without any changes to our code.
+This is to keep our code precision agnostic, so that we may change the numerical precision at compile time (by setting build option `PRECISION`) without any changes to our code.
 Changing the precision can be useful in verifying numerical convergences or studying rounding errors.

 How probable is measuring our final qubit (with index `2`) in outcome `1`?
 ```C